Xfinity Series Spotlight: Garrett Smithley

 It’s guided the 25-year-old driver for the last decade since he began driving a Bandolero in Peach Tree City, Georgia, and finished fourth in his first race on Oct.
 27, 2007 at Atlanta Motor Speedway.

-Garrett Smithley during practice for the Xfinity Series Coca-Cola Firecracker 250 at Daytona International Speedway (Getty Images).
+during practice for the NASCAR XFINITY Series Coca-Cola Firecracker 250 at Daytona International Speedway on June 29, 2017 in Daytona Beach, Florida.

 In the years since, Smithley has won numerous trophies and awards that are spread out over his living room in Kannapolis, North Carolina, his parent’s house in Dallas, Georgia, a golf cart shop in Peach Tree City and both his grandparent’s houses.